Capacity & Scaling Model

 50,000 units/month steady-state production

-Designed for stable, repeatable output with consistent QA gates and predictable lead times.
+Designed for stable, repeatable output with consistent QA gates and more predictable lead times.

 Surge Capacity